jonelo/jacksum-for-macos/README.md

 ### Software

-- macOS 10.11 (El Capitan) or later, tested up to macOS 14.4.1 (Sonoma)
+- macOS 10.11 (El Capitan) or later, tested up to macOS 15.0 (Sequoia)
 - optional: a supported file manager (see below) to call Jacksum and HashGarten from your flie manager

 #### Supported File Managers